patchamama/The-last-book-page/README.md

 ### Tipografy

-As font was selected by Roboto, intended to create an elegant and calming visual theme, while ensuring easy readability and consistency across multiple devices.
+A font was selected by Roboto, intended to create an elegant and calming visual theme while ensuring easy readability and consistency across multiple devices.
 In case there are any issues with the primary font choices, a reliable backup font, Sans-serif, has been selected to ensure consistent styling throughout the app.

 ## Security Features and Defensive Design